 I follow so many moms… moms I personally know and moms I wish I knew.
 My heart can literally feel what some of these moms are feeling.
 I might not be in their shoes but our loves are so strong for our kids and when I see moms hurting or desperate for prayer, my heart breaks.

 I have a few specific mamas in mind, one that I personally know and another from Instagram that someone else I follow featured on hers.
 The one I personally know is a strong and fierce mama who’s kids are almost the same age as mine.
 I’ve been following her journey from pregnancy to motherhood and it hasn’t been easy for her.
-I won’t go into details, but instead of motherhood being this glamorous journey like she thought it might be, it has been a rollercoaster of bad news.
+I won’t go into details, but instead of motherhood being this glamorous journey like she thought it would be, it has been a rollercoaster of bad news.
 Both of her babies alwere diagnosed with genetic mitochondrial disorders that most likely won’t be cured.
 One was hard enough but when she found out her second had the same disease, just maybe on a different spectrum, my heart broke into a million pieces for her and her family .
 And then tonight I saw that she posted that her sweet boy has been seizing for over 15 hours and is in a drug induced coma.
 Jesus Christ.
 How much can one mama handle?
 I keep trying to remember that He does not give anything to us that we can’t handle.
 This isn’t the best quote for someone who is hurting, but it’s true.
 He will get us through this storm.

 Dear mama, if you are reading this, keep venting.
 Lean on us.
 Cry.
 Let it out.
 Pray to God.
 Kiss your babies.
 Keep your head up for you are strong and persevering.
 Take care of yourself.
 Your babies are lucky to have you.
 You are a good mama and we are routing for you and your babies. #brycestrong